cityofaustin/digital-services-style-guide/_words/make-content-easier-to-read.md

 A user should easily be able to answer the question: “What is this?”
 If they have to read the entire page first to understand what it is, then the page is lacking context.

-For example, the content below is not clear to the user what it is about from first reading it:
+For example, let's say a department creates a page to offer classes to residents, the content below is not clear what the page is about from first reading it:

 #### Learn
 * Grow your skills.
 * Become a better you.
 * Our instructors are certified and qualified.

-A better way to write this and give this content context would be:
+A better way to start this page and give this content context would be:

 #### Take a Ceramics Class
-Learn hand building techniques for sculpting clay and create beautiful works of art in this 4-week course.
+Learn hand-building techniques for sculpting clay and create beautiful works of art in this 4-week course.
 Beginners are welcome.
 The next class starts March 20.
 [Sign up for the ceramics class here.](https://austintexas.gov/page/dac-ceramics)

 ## Design-Agnostic
 A page’s layout will change depending on the size of the user’s device.
 It’s important to not include any language that references an item’s position on a page to ensure the content doesn’t conflict with what the viewer is seeing on their device.